dekuNukem/RGBeeb/README.md

 ![Alt text](photos/both.jpeg)

-After some trail and error, I found that the cable needs to have **no twists**, and drive ID set manually with jumper
+After some trail and error, I found that the cable needs to have **no twists**, and drive ID set manually with jumper.

 I had to manually de-twist my cable by cutting and re-soldering the wires in order, which was a bit annoying, but with that and manually setting the drive ID 0 and 1, both worked!